snel-repo/autolfads/docs/setupAddInfo.md

 In general for most mid-sized datasets, having 24 workers usually will lead to finding optimal HPs.
 In this tutorial, we create 8 client VMs, which allows use of 24 workers.
 This number can be adjusted if the dataset is larger or smaller.

 ##Allocating Clients Between Multiple Zones
-If your AutoLFADS run involves a significant number of different client machines, but you lack the GPU quota in a single region, you can allocate these over a number of regions.
+If your AutoLFADS or RADICaL run involves a significant number of different client machines, but you lack the GPU quota in a single region, you can allocate these over a number of regions.

 For instance, if you want to create 8 clients machines, but only have a regional quota of 4 GPUs in either region, then you can create 4 in us-central1-c and 4 in us-east1-c by running the following commands consecutively.